The Complete Outdoor Travel Guide to Chattanooga, Tennessee

 The Racoon Mountain Caverns are located just outside the core of Chattanooga and feature a campground and RV park.
 These caverns span over 5.5 miles underground and are considered to be the most geologically active caves in the south.
 Visitors to Racoon Mountain Caverns can explore the Crystal Palace on a guided walking tour and learn about the many different rock and mineral formations.
 If you are looking for something more adventurous, consider one of the Wild Cave Expedition tours, where guests can explore deeper and undeveloped parts of the caves.

-Where to Stay
+Where to Stay in Chattanooga

 After a day filled with adventure, you are going to want somewhere comfy to rest and recharge.
 Luckily, Chattanooga has a variety of accommodations to suit any type of traveler.
-There is a wide range of hotels in the downtown core for those who prefer more traditional accommodation in the heart of the city.
+There are a wide range of hotels in the downtown core for those who prefer more traditional accommodations in the heart of the city.
 Choices range from the budget and family-friendly Holiday Inn to the more upscale Westin and Marriott.

 For those looking to escape the city, there is an abundance of cabins amongst the woods for more rustic charm.
 Chattanooga also features many campgrounds and RV parks for those who want to be as close to nature and the outdoors as possible.